Looking for a fast and easy canning method for your tomatoes? Here’s one of my favorite ways to safely can whole cherry tomatoes!

 So, yes, there are people who chose to can their food using the same methods that their ancestors did.
 And if you feel safe doing that, you won’t hear objections from me.
 But I am not the kind of girl who is going to mess around with botulism!
 After all, I do all of this to aid our health, not harm it.
 It simply isn’t worth the risk, so I follow all of the modern guidelines when it comes to canning.

 If you are new to canning, I would urge you to take a safe canning class at your local extension office.
-Or, at least educate yourself by reading up on safe canning procedures.
-Click here to read about safe home canning principles from the National Center for Home Food Preservation.
+And, if you are new to home canning, check out this post to get started safely!

 How to Can Whole Cherry Tomatoes (Raw Pack Method):